Almost All Vectorial Functions Have Trivial Extended-Affine Stabilizers: Preliminaries

 \subsection{Vectorial Functions and Equivalence Relations}

 \begin{definition}[Vectorial functions] We write $\Fcal=\{F:U\to W\}$ for the set of all functions from $U$ to $W$.
 Note that $|\Fcal|=q^{mq^n}$. \end{definition}

 When $q=2$, functions in $\Fcal$ are called \emph{vectorial Boolean functions}.
 They play a central role in symmetric cryptography, where they are used as S-boxes in block ciphers and hash functions.
 The cryptographic quality of a vectorial function is measured by several properties. \emph{Differential uniformity} quantifies resistance to differential cryptanalysis and is defined as the maximum number of solutions to $F(x+a) - F(x) = b$ over all nonzero $a$ and all $b$.
 The \emph{Walsh spectrum} and \emph{nonlinearity} measure resistance to linear cryptanalysis, while the \emph{algebraic degree} controls the complexity of algebraic attacks.
 Functions optimizing these properties, such as almost perfect nonlinear (APN) and almost bent (AB) functions, are of particular interest.
-Both EA-equivalence and CCZ-equivalence (defined below) preserve these cryptographic properties.
+EA-equivalence preserves all of the above properties, while CCZ-equivalence preserves differential uniformity, the Walsh spectrum, and nonlinearity, but does \emph{not} in general preserve the algebraic degree~\cite{budaghyan2020}.
 For further details on these properties and their cryptanalytic significance, we refer to~\cite{carlet2010}.

 \begin{definition}[Extended-affine equivalence] The \emph{extended-affine (EA) group}